 |UP 3985.
 Railfair 1991 photo by Wes Barris|

 3985 was retired from active duty in 1962.
 It was stored in the Cheyenne roundhouse until 1975 when it was put on display next to the Cheyenne depot in 1975.
 After only four years on display restoration efforts began to bring her back into operational condition.
 In 1992 it was temporarily lettered as Clinchfield 676 to honor CSX's 50th anniversary of the "Santa Train".
 3985 pulled many excurion trains until 2010 when it was put back in storage in Cheyenne.
-It is scheduled to undergo restoration back to operating condition once restoration efforts on Big Boy 4014 is completed.
+It was scheduled to undergo restoration back to operating condition once restoration efforts on Big Boy 4014 is completed.
 However, now that 4014 has been restored, 3985 will remain in storage for the forseable future.